-Council is permitted to adopt one of three valuation methodologies to value the properties in its area (Section 151 of the Act):
+Council is permitted to adopt one of two valuation methodologies to value the properties in its area (Section 151 of the Act):

-- Capital Value the value of land, buildings and other improvements. - Site Value the value of the land excluding structural improvements. - Annual Value the value of the rental potential of the property.
+- Capital Value the value of land, buildings and other improvements. - Annual Value the value of the rental potential of the property.